ql946bcj9/Portugueasy/README.md

 There are 6 pronouns in portuguese
  But in living language, [we barely use the second person](#noteAbout2person "That's not totally true").
 So in place of "tu" you can use "você" the same way you use the third person Ele/ela.

-> Você is a treatment pronoun actually, but we use that as a
+> Você is a pronoun of address actually, but we use that as a personal pronouns

  #### Singular
  1. Eu (I)